sclausen/ngx-mqtt/README.md

 This library isn't just a wrapper around MQTT.js for angular >= 2.
 It uses observables and takes care of subscription handling and message routing.

+**NOTE**: Since I somehow messed up the versions conflicting between angular2-mqtt and ngx-mqtt, the there is a gap between `1.4.1` to `1.8.0`.

 * [Description](#description)
 * [Installation](#installation)
 * [Usage](#usage)